Buttergate

 Buttergate was a 2021 event in which Canadian butter became more difficult to spread due to increased hardness.
 Canadian consumers expressed disappointment that butter stopped becoming soft at room temperature.
-Food experts attributed the hardness to an increased use in palm oil in dairy cattle diet, prompting the Dairy Farmers of Canada to recommend to farmers to cease adding palm oil to cow's diets.
+Food experts attributed the hardness to an increased use of palm oil in dairy cattle diet, prompting the Dairy Farmers of Canada to recommend to farmers to cease adding palm oil to cow's diets.

 Butter manufacturing

 Butter consistency is influenced by both the balance of ingredients added to milk fat, and the diet of the dairy cattle that produce the milk fat.

 Butter ingredients

-The primary ingredient in butter is milk fat, although butter also contains saturated fats including lard and tallow which are solid at room temperature and mono- and polyunsaturated fats including olive oil and canola oil which are liquid at room temperature.
+The primary ingredient in butter is milk fat, although butter also contains saturated fats which are solid at room temperature and mono- and polyunsaturated fats which are liquid at room temperature.
 Butter hardness is a result of the percentage mix of those ingredients.
 While European butter rules mandate fat content typically in the 82% to 85% range, Canadian regulations require 80% of butter to be milk fat.